-Because acai is still a novelty outside of its native habitat, research is ongoing in regards to its health properties and applications.
-However, some studies have corroborated acai's mainly anti-inflammatory and antioxidant properties with potential medicinal applications, such as:
+Although acai is still a novelty outside of its native habitat, several studies have corroborated some of acai's properties with potential medicinal applications, such as:

 In Brazilian herbal medicine, acai fruit is used to treat diarrhea, jaundice, skin ulcers, and fever, while in the Peruvian Amazon it is used for malaria, diabetes, liver disorders, hair loss, hemorrhage, and kidney diseases, as well as menstrual and muscle pain.